 Swerve is the dominant FRC drivetrain, so it is the perfect first mini-project.
 We will build a square drivebase whose entire footprint is driven by a single variable, then drop in real COTS modules.

 Step 1 — Start the layout sketch.
 Create a Part Studio named Drivebase Layout.
 Insert the Origin Cube FeatureScript (from FRCDesign.org's curated list) as the very first feature so every downstream Part Studio and Assembly shares a consistent origin.
 Add a variable feature: #track = 24 in (center-to-center distance between modules).
 Robot-perimeter rules limit your frame, and a common competitive footprint lands near a 28-30 in square once tube and bumpers are added; a 24 in track keeps you in that neighborhood.
-Always confirm the limit in the current FRC Game Manual (in the 2026 REBUILT manual the old term 'FRAME PERIMETER' was renamed 'ROBOT PERIMETER').
+Always confirm the limit in the current FRC Game Manual (the 2025 manual replaced the old term 'FRAME PERIMETER' with 'ROBOT PERIMETER', and the 2026 REBUILT manual uses 'ROBOT PERIMETER' throughout).

 Step 2 — Sketch the module centers.
 On the Top plane, draw a center rectangle dimensioned #track x #track.
 The four corners are your swerve module pivot axes.
 This single sketch is your master: change #track and the whole robot rescales.